bitovi/academy/src/technology-consulting/6-building-rapport.md

 ### Communicate effectively and set expectations appropriately

 Fortunately, clients understand that things aren't always perfect.
 But as technology consultants, it's up to us to communicate problems, questions, and concerns to clients.
 When you are up front and honest with clients, it builds trust that you are doing the right thing.
 Similarly, it's important to set expectations so you can meet them.
-A client will trust you more if you regularly deliver early vs being consistantly late.
+A client will trust you more if you regularly deliver early vs being consistently late.

 These are so important they have their own trainings!